Tech-at-DU/React-Fundamentals-tutorial/P08-Styling-Spaces/content.md

 }
 ```

 Here the container `.POPOSSpace-info` is declared position absolute This way we can place it where we want.
 In this case I put it at right 0 and bottom 0 which make it hug the lower right corner.
 I also aligned the text to the right.

 The `.POPOSSpace .POPOSSpace-info div` selector applies to the two child divs.
 Here I added some padding and a background color.

+# Next

+Click [here](../P09-Style-the-details-page/content.md) to move onto the next section about styling the details page.